Inside the diamond capital of the world

 The reason: Hoveniersstraat is the center of Antwerp's -- and the world's -- diamond industry.

-Around 84% of all rough diamonds and 50% of all cut diamonds on the planet are traded in this destination today.
+About 84% of all rough diamonds and 50% of all cut diamonds on the planet are traded in this destination today.

 Located less than an hour from Brussels by train, the Belgian city, has been a major diamond center since medieval times.